sboursault/training/training-walkthrough.md

 _Possible list:_

-- _The mini basket always show the number of products in basket_
+- _The mini basket always shows the number of products in basket_
 - _It contains basket entries (with prodcut name, quantity and price)_

-_What if ?_

 - _When empty, it doesn't show the number of products in basket_
 - _When empty, it informs the basket is empty_